-They were stay in this general area for several months, and were involved in the Battle of Thiepval Ridge in late September before moving to Courcelette, referred to by one member of the brigade as “that Hell hole”.
+They were to stay in this general area for several months, and were involved in the Battle of Thiepval Ridge in late September before moving to Courcelette, a place referred to by one member of the brigade as “that Hell hole”.

 Between late November 1916 and January 1917, the brigade was expanded by adding two additional guns to each battery: six 18pdrs came from A/133 Bde (the old D/58) and 2 howitzers from 60th Bde.

 The brigade finally had a period of extended rest between 24 January and 21 February 1917.
 This was spent in the small village of Montigny-les-Jongleurs where men were able to rest and replacements – both of men and animals – were welcomed.